 Refugees who became permanent residents would not lose status just because refugee protection ends.
 Deportation would need other grounds, like crime or fraud.

-RCMP officers would clearly enforce First Nation laws and carry out related warrants.
-It would start once the bill becomes law and only changes RCMP duties.
+RCMP would clearly enforce First Nation laws and carry out related warrants.
+This aims to improve safety and coordination without creating new police forces.

 No change to services or taxes.
 Federal members can choose an Oath of Office, the Oath of Allegiance, or both when sworn in.